daniel-farlow/react-from-the-beginning/README.md

 }
 ```

-Or you should simply use public class fields syntax with rocket functions:
+Or you should simply use public class fields syntax with arrow functions:

 ```javascript
 class SampleClass {